Dirk's professional Accordion Tuner 2.5

 View and print the tuning report

 As soon as the tuning report is stored it is opened in the Internet browser.
-The tuning report can be viewed again afterwards by looking it up with the Windows Explorer and then double clicking on it.
+The tuning report is stored as an html file.
+The stored report can be viewed again afterwards by looking it up with the Windows Explorer and then double clicking on it.
 The tuning report can be printed using the print function of the Internet browser.
 An example of a tuning report with a number of notes from a diatonic harmonica with two reeds per note is given below.
 Three reeds per note is also possible.

 Beside the notes that need to be measured, a lot of other undesirable sounds are measured by the microphone.
 These are for example sounds such as the cooling fan of the computer, a car driving by, a slamming door, a barking dog, wind etc. All these sounds disturb the measurements and for this reason are suppressed by the tuner automatically.